inroutephp/inroute/README.md

 All controller classes that should be processed must use the @inroute tag.
 Se example controller below, or the example app in the source tree.

-### @inject
+### @param

-Controllers that needs dependencies injected specify these using the @inject tag.
+Controllers that needs dependencies injected specify these using the @param tag.
 The syntax is

-    @inject $varName containerMethod
+    @param Type $varName inject:containerMethod

 Where $varName is the name of the contructor parameter and containerMethod is the name of the DI-container method that should be called to create the dependency.